docker/docs/docker-hub/official_images.md

 > **Note**
 >
 > Docker Official Images are an intellectual property of Docker.
-Distributing Docker Official Images without a prior agreement can constitute a violation of [Docker Terms of Service](https://www.docker.com/legal/docker-terms-service){: target="blank" rel="noopener" class=“”}.

 ## When to use Docker Official Images